MuhammadAndikCahyono/cordova-plugin-resqpeernet/README.md

 # cordova-plugin-resqpeernet
-A Cordova plugin that provides secure peer-to-peer and mesh-hybrid communication (BLE, Wi-Fi Direct, LAN, WebRTC, WebSocket) with auto-connect and emergency-ready features.
+A Cordova plugin that provides secure peer-to-peer and mesh-hybrid communication (BLE, Wi-Fi Direct, LAN, WebRTC, WebSocket) with auto-connect and emergency-ready features, designed fot both everyday use and disaster scenarios.